apache/struts-site/source/core-developers/csp-interceptor.md

   is going to be enforced.
 - `reportUri` - an uri under, which the violations have to be reported.

+## Report action

+To receive reports about violations against CSP an abstract `CspReportAction` action has been created, which you can extend to process the reports.
+When extending the action you must implement `processReport(String)` to process the report.
+Read JavaDoc of the action for more details.

+> Note: the action must always return an HTTP status `204`.

 ## Action aware

 Since Struts 6.2.0 it is possible to configure the CSP interceptor by providing the an instance of `CspSettings` interface.